sushka2023/sushka-shop-be/README.md

    use command `uvicorn main:app --host localhost --port 8000 --reload`

-8. use command to write logs to a file `uvicorn main:app --log-level info --host localhost --port 8000 --reload --log-config src/conf/logging_config.ini`
+8. use command to write logs to a file `uvicorn main:app --log-level info --host localhost --port 8000 --log-config src/conf/logging_config.ini`

+### Insert test data into database

+""" At first, you need to create a file called `test_users_data.py` with users data(email, password, role) using the schema in a file called `test_users_data.sample.py`. """